vinifm/42_webserv/notes/config.md

 - [NGINX: How nginx processes a request;](http://nginx.org/en/docs/http/request_processing.html)
 - [NGINX Begginer's Guide: Configuration File’s Structure;](http://nginx.org/en/docs/beginners_guide.html#conf_structure)

+[^1]: For the sake of simplicity, the location directive is only available in the server context.
-[^1]: Custom configuration for this web server.
+[^2]: Custom configuration for this web server.
 Not available in NGINX.